Pregnant Carrie Underwood Speaks Out As Fans Speculate She’s Having A Baby Girl

 “I think he’ll be a really good big brother,” Underwood said of her little boy, who turned 3-years-old in February.
 “I think he’ll be helpful.”

-Carrie also opened about how she’s going to handle hitting the road as a mom of for her upcoming “Cry Pretty 360 Tour” which she announced last week at the same time she confirmed her second pregnancy.
+Carrie also opened about how she’s going to handle hitting the road as a mom for her upcoming “Cry Pretty 360 Tour,” which she announced last week at the same time she confirmed her second pregnancy.

 “It’s going to be a different ball game, for sure,” Underwood revealed how heading out for her multi-city North American tour, which will begin in May 2019 and will hit several cities around the U.S. and Canada before wrapping in October 2019.
 “My brain, I’m such a planner.”